acoustic-content-samples/sample-sites-pzn/README.md

 ### Use case

-You want your website to show a personalized pages and content based on attributes of the current user.
+You want your website to show personalized pages and content based on attributes of the current user.
 Examples of an attribute could be a brand or a user role.
 After a user logs in, new page links appear that are relevant to that person.
 The home page also updates to show content reflecting the current user's role or brand.

 This is not a security feature.
-Access via a direct URL to currently hidden pages is not restricted, but only targeted links are shown in the header navigation.
+Access via a direct URL to currently hidden pages is not restricted; they are just not displayed in the header navigation.

 ### Features

 * Login:
-    * Includes a mock login layout and angular component, where users can select their role on the site
+    * Includes a mock login layout and angular component, where users can optionally select their role on the site
     * Login status is persisted in `localStorage` until the user explicitly logs out
-    * An angular login service ensures user data stay in sync between the login component and the header
+    * An angular authentication service ensures user data stay in sync between the login component, header and other content
+    * The authentication service can be updated to use a real authentication backend, instead of `localStorage`
-    * The JSON list of user roles and associated tags can be edited in the **Login form** content item, no code change required
+    * The list of brands/tags used, can be edited in the **Login form** content item, no code change required
 * Navigation:
     * The site header filters the page navigation, based on tags associated with the current user role
-    * Anonymous users see pages which contain no user role tags
+    * Anonymous users, or those with no assigned role, see pages which contain no user role tags
     * Users that are logged in see pages that are not tagged, plus pages tagged for their role
 * Personalized content:
     * The home page shows personalized content, based on the user role tags
-    * Anonymous users see generic information on the home page
+    * Anonymous users, or those with no assigned role, see generic information on the home page
-    * Users that are logged in see extra content on the home page, which is tagged for their role
+    * Users that are logged in see targeted content on the home page, which is tagged for their role
 * Site:
     * Package contains a full WCH site, with editable source code based on the [Oslo sample site](https://github.com/ibm-wch/wch-site-application)
     * Header and home page display the current username with a role-based icon
     * All content, header and footer information are customizable through the WCH UI

-Mock login screen:
+Mock login screen with role selection enabled:

 ![mock login screen](doc/screenshot-login.png?raw=true "mock login screen")